thefallentoaster/stormy-bloxflip-auto-rain-joiner/README.md

 ## Current Issues:
 - Bot takes his time for starting the status message after joining rain.
 It takes up to 10 minutes.
+- You have to update all .png files in the assets folder for you screen resolution.